projectriff/projectriff.io/_docs/030-getting-started-docker-for-windows.md

 You can use riff to build functions from source in a local directory, instead of first committing the code to a repo on GitHub.

-For this to work with Docker Hub from Windows, a small workaround is required to support the multiple ways the Docker Hub registry can be named.
+For this to work with Docker Hub from Windows, a small workaround is required to support the multiple ways the Docker Hub registry can be referenced.

 Create a temporary file called `dockerhub.json` using your own docker credentials